 If you are concerned and are in need of immediate support, or feel there is a breakdown in care coordination between you and your medical team, we may make bedside visits to help with communication and advocacy services.

-It’s never too early to learn about advocating for your family, medication safety or
+It’s never too early to learn about advocating for your family, about medication safety or

 programs are available.
 Participants learn about being a smart patient in a fun,